dimroc/ga-ruby-on-rails-for-devs/class/10-rspec-refactor.md

 Controller Specs w/ Fabricators
 -------------------------------

-Mocks work well for trivial models.
-Many prefer to use real objects that are written to the database.
-Manufacturing those objects can be done by calling `Thing.create!`, but it doesn't provide good defaults.
-A *fabricator* can do that.
+Mock objects work well for trivial models.
+Many Rubyists prefer to use real objects that are written to the database in tests, especially for higher level integration tests.
+Manufacturing these objects can be done by calling `Thing.create!`, but it doesn't provide good defaults or unique values.
+A *fabricator* from a gem called [fabrication](https://github.com/paulelliott/fabrication) can do that.

     gem "fabrication"